oriolauge/magento2-redsys/README.md

 Currently, we only accept "authorization" method (standard payment), but in the future we will implement others Redsys methods like "pre-authorization", refunds, etc.

-If you want more information about Redsys system (redirection mode), you can click on the next [link](https://pagosonline.redsys.es/conexion-redireccion.html)
+If you want more information about Redsys system (redirection mode), you can click on the next [link](https://pagosonline.redsys.es/conexion-redireccion.html).

+This module takes some ideas from [MagestioEcommerce/redsys-tpv](https://github.com/MagestioEcommerce/redsys-tpv) and [Redsys magento 2 module](https://pagosonline.redsys.es/descargas.html), but we add some changes to not create orders with pending payment status to adapt to our requeriments.

 ## Technologies
 - Magento 2.4.7-p3 CE